scipy/scipy/doc/source/tutorial/signal.rst

 IIR Filter
 """"""""""

-Scipy provides two functions to directly design IIR :func:`iirdesign` and :func:`iirfilter` where the filter type (e.g. elliptic) is passed as an argument and several more filter design functions for specific filter types;
+SciPy provides two functions to directly design IIR :func:`iirdesign` and :func:`iirfilter` where the filter type (e.g. elliptic) is passed as an argument and several more filter design functions for specific filter types;
 e.g. :func:`ellip`.